tsboom/dwetl/docs/assumptions.md

 - mai01/39/60_z00_field_data files don't have headers or DB operation codes in them.
 We could manually add headers, but are not sure how to get the db operation codes.

+  - first column is rec_trigger_key and z00_doc_number
+  - last column is field_txt
+  - Ignore the L